groundh0g/FannyPack/index2.md

 generated on and saved to your computer.</p>

 <p>Your data is never transmitted to the server.
 I don't need to see it, and I don't need to pay
-for dedicated servers that churn through data or bandwidth for that data to come and leave those servers.</p>
+for dedicated servers that churn through data or bandwidth for that data to travel to and from those servers.</p>

 <p>In fact, if you really want to be cautious (*cough* *cough* tinfoil hat *cough*), you